mdeweerd/zha-toolkit/README.md

 ## `scan_device`: Scan a device/Read all attribute values

-This operation will discover the device attributes and read their values.
-Some values are excluded from reading, for instance Arrays as their length depends on the specification.
+`scan_device` will generated a report the discovered clusters, attributes, values and commands if the device implements this feature.

+This can help you in discovering what you can configure on your device and what the values are at some point in time.

+If the device does not fully support the discovery features, you could still write a script that would try to read the attributes that you want to poke using `attr_read`.

 The result of the scan is written to the `scan` directory located in the configuration directory of Home Assistant (`config/scan/*_result.txt`).

-The result is also added to the event data in the event\['data'\]\['scan'\] field
+The result is also added to the event data in the `event['data']['scan']` field which is also available in the response data.

 ```yaml
 service: zha_toolkit.scan_device